 Tree Planting Program

-The Flood Control District's mission, in its simplest terms, is to devise the Stormwater Management Plans, implement the plans and maintain the infrastructure, all with appropriate regard for community and natural values.
+The Flood Control District's mission is to devise the Stormwater Management Plans, implement the plans and maintain the infrastructure, all with appropriate regard for community and natural values.
 Trees play an integral role in fulfilling the elements of the Flood Control District's mission.

 Trees Planted at Meyer Park near Cypress Creek, 2007.